 - Psychopath vs. Sociopath: What’s the Difference? | HealthyPlace

 The terms psychopath and sociopath get thrown around a lot but what’s the difference between a sociopath and a psychopath?
 Learn how each differs.

-In addition, some of the anti-crime laws which were considered harsh in the 1980s and 1990's are being re-examined, particularly with indeterminate sentencing (for example 20 years to life is not specific).
-Many of these cases are being overturned, particularly when the inmate was younger when he or she committed their crimes and have been incarcerated for several years.
+In addition, some of the anti-crime laws which were considered harsh in the 1980s and 1990s are being re-examined, particularly with indeterminate sentencing (for example, 20 years to life is not specific).
+Many of these cases are being overturned, particularly when the inmate was younger when he or she committed their crimes and has been incarcerated for several years.